carmenbianca/report-liferay/report.md

 ### Integration document

-An integration document is included with the solution that explains:
+An integration document is included with the solution (not in this report) that
+explains:

 - What the program does.
 - How the program works.